 Making a Difference

-In 2014, we published and disseminated Making Your Health Services Youth-Friendly, helps providers assess their services, identify gaps, and develop action plans that have been adapted from existing best practices.
+In 2014, we developed Making Your Health Services Youth-Friendly, a guide to help providers assess their services, identify gaps and develop action plans that have been adapted from existing best practices.
 The guide provides an overview of the global need for youth-friendly service provision and offers key recommendations to develop and strengthen sexual and reproductive health services for youth.

-We also conduct five-day training program for health providers that takes a participatory and applied learning approach which helps them understand the context of youth and sexual and reproductive health in their own countries, as well as basic knowledge of adolescent sexual and reproductive health development; values exploration activities, case study discussions that disentangle personal from professional values, communication and counseling skills and site visits with practice using assessment tools.
-So far we have trained health providers in Malawi, Liberia and Uganda, with many more trainings planned for the coming years.
-Our programs in the Caribbean, Haiti, Dominican Republic and Burundi are also working to establish new social franchise networks that will include youth-friendly components to increase young people’s access to sexual and reproductive health services.
+We also conduct five-day training program for health providers that takes a participatory and applied learning approach to help them understand the context of youth and sexual and reproductive health in their own countries, as well as acquire basic knowledge of adolescent sexual and reproductive health development.
+The training features values exploration activities, case study discussions that disentangle personal from professional values, communication and counseling skills and site visits with practice using assessment tools.
+So far, we have trained health more than 1,200 providers in more than 20 countries.